notspecia/HTML-CSS/README.md

 ## To fix

-1. Adjust section notes 8(float) and 9(responsive-web)
-2. complete exercise of section 9 (responsive-web)
+1. complete exercise of section 9 (responsive-web)